-If you want to go the more traditional route, try the Bamboo spark.
+If you want to go a more traditional route, try the Bamboo Spark.
 Start writing with the stylus using your own paper and the smart folio will record each line and convert it digitally in an instant.
 You will be able to access the notes digitally through the Bamboo Spark app.

-For ultimate control, Wacom makes the Cintiq tablet that comes in 13, 22 and 27-inch size.
-They are touch screen displays that are pressure sensitive and allow you to use the Pro Pen directly on the screen to edit images.
-You can also touch to pan, zoom, rotate or activate on screen controls.
-The Cintiq works with many of your favorite applications, from Adobe® Photoshop to Autodesk Maya or Corel Painter.
+For ultimate control, Wacom makes the Cintiq tablet that comes in 13-, 22- and 27-inch size.
+Its touch screens are pressure sensitive to allow you to edit images directly using the Pro Pen.
+You can also touch to pan, zoom, rotate or activate on-screen controls.
+The Cintiq works with many of your favorite applications, from Adobe Photoshop® to Autodesk® Maya® or Corel® Painter®.

-A new type of controller that has been created and will be released in November 2015 is Palette.
-The controller is very different and innovative in that it is modules that you can customize to perform special tasks.
-For instance, they have created physical sliders to control virtual ones like Brightness or contrast in Adobe® Photoshop®.
-Palette also makes knobs to control things like opacity and buttons for undo or redo.
-Using Palette can help increase your workflow and is perfect for people who have a tablet in one hand and the controls for most of your processes in another.
+A new, innovative type of controller is Palette.
+Set to be released in November 2015, Palette offers customizable modules that you can snap together to perform specific tasks.
+For instance, physical sliders can be used to control virtual ones like Brightness or contrast in Adobe® Photoshop®.
+Palette also makes knobs to control things like Opacity and buttons to Undo or Redo.
+Perfect for people who have a tablet in one hand and the controls for most of their processes in another, Palette can help streamline your workflow and boost your creative output.